“We have received reports that Vice-Captain Skyfrost has begun to trail Ragna Griffin,” said Graswald.

 “Good.
 Now that we don’t have to worry about misgendering our traitor, can we please deal with our traitor?”

 “Rory would never betray us.”
 Gerard leaned forward and hammered his fist on the table.
 On the horizon, a thunder roared through the sky.

-But how did one convince the world that one was just when there was no justice in war in the first place?
-Being a soldier meant the Captains were supposed to perform deeds the public would deem immoral.
-Creating the image of Veil’s soldiers as Valkyries had bee a long, tedious process.
-It had started centuries if not millennia ago and involved elements from integrity to propaganda.
-In the modern age, one aspect was being a constant in the world – a face one could identify.
+But how did one convince the public that one was just when there was no justice in war in the first place?
+Creating the image of Veil’s soldiers as Valkyries was the answer.
+And one aspect was being a constant in the world – a face one could identify.
 Most captains had understood that.
-Despite their varying acceptance or knowledge of modern values or technologies, they maintained a public presence with varying degrees of success.

 “Cut the crap, Mistel.”
 Gerard hammered his fist for a second time.
 “Your Vice-Captain was the one who had betrayed us.
 If you insult Rory, then let’s settle that outside.”